onyeka678/Filter-Fun/README.md

 # Filter-Fun

-A fun page to decorate your picture with
+A fun site that lets you decorate your image with cute filters: red filter, gray scale, rainbow, blur, and a surprise filter at the end!